urbantrout/docs/en/templates.md

 Craft uses [Twig](http://twig.sensiolabs.org/) to parse your templates.
 Twig is elegant, powerful, and blazing fast.
 If you’re new to Twig, be sure to read through our {entry:docs/twig-primer:link} to familiarize yourself with its syntax.

-> {tip} PHP code isn’t allowed in your templates.
+PHP code isn’t allowed in your templates.
 If you have a need to do something that is not possible out-of-the-box with Craft or Twig, you can create a [plugin]({entry:plugins/introduction}) that provides a new [template variable]({entry:plugins/variables}).

 ## Template Paths